I thought I was fit .

 a/ get people really excited to join my next bike riding trip or

 Is it naïve to say that I feel special since no one else in Team Awesome got bruised, except for me=) ( Or maybe because no one was as bad as riding bicycles as me?)
-Whatever the reasons, I consider these bruises part of my great journey, where I have learnt heaps of awesome lessons for life and for business.
+Whatever the reasons, I consider these bruises part of my great journey, where I have learned heaps of awesome lessons for life and for business.

-Another lesson learnt.
-From now on, I don’t think I fear failures any more.
+Another lesson learned.
+From now on, I don’t think I fear failures anymore.
 I will just view them as bruises you get when riding bicycles.
 They may hurt at first and may look terrible too, but they will heal and you will forget about them and get on with the journey.
 Plus, they are there to remind you that at least you give something a shot( like riding bicycles when you are a noob rider), get bruised and enjoy the ride rather than do nothing and regret the opportunity ( in this case that regretting how you wasted a beautiful Saturday).

 4/ Enjoy the ride.

 It’s not about the destination, it’s the journey that matters.